-The purpose of a risk breakdown structure (RBS) is to categorize project risks into common categories.
-The RBS is a hierarchical breakdown of all project risks into common categories.
-A RBS outline can help the user consider a diverse set of risk categories when identifying new risks.
-The cost breakdown structure (CBS) for the MHK project may be a useful way to decompose the overall system for risk assessment.
+The risk breakdown structure (RBS) is a hierarchical breakdown of all project risks into common categories.
+A RBS outline can help the user reduce the chance of overlooking a risk if the user sequentially goes through each RBS category when identifying risks.

+The cost breakdown structure (CBS) for the MHK project is a breakdown of all project costs to develop and deploy the technology.
+The CBS may be a helpful way to decompose the overall system for risk identification and it may identify areas of financial risk.
+The identified risks within the CBS may apply to multiple RBS levels.

-The example RBS in Table 4 may be a helpful starting point when identifying project risks.
-Alternate RBS-level definitions and sublevels may be used as appropriate for a project.
-The Table 4 material was copied or adapted from the specified references [17] [18].
-Table 5 contains example MHK risks mapped to RBS levels in Table 4-these risks were copied from the DNV WEC design guideline [8].
+The example RBS in Table 4 may be a helpful starting point to develop a project specific RBS.
+Some of the Table 4 material was copied from references [18] [19].
+Table 5 contains example MHK risks mapped to RBS levels in Table 4-these risks are from the DNV WEC design guideline [7].
 The Appendix B from DNV-RP-A203 contains a cause-of-failure checklist that may be used when considering possible project risks [12].

 Table 4.
-Example RBS [17] [18]
+Example RBS [18] [19]